The Center for Interdisciplinary Studies and the College of Liberal Arts presented the

 12th Interdisciplinary Colloquium in Spring 2019.

 Faculty presenters represent a variety of USI programs and departments including Art, Biology, Criminal Justice, Economics, English, Gender Studies, German, Health Services, History, Music, Sociology, and Theatre Arts.
-Support for the 2019 Interdisciplinary Colloquium is provided by the University of Southern Indiana, the Center for Interdisciplinary Studies, and the College of Liberal Arts.
+Support for the 2019 Interdisciplinary Colloquium is provided by the University of Southern Indiana and the College of Liberal Arts.

 Friday, February 22, 2019 9:00a.m. – 4:00p.m.